GimelStudio/GimelStudio/README.md

 5. To build an executable, make sure you are in the root directory and run ``python build.py``.
 The executable will be generated in the ``dist`` folder.

 ## Linux

+*This has been tested on Debian-based systems (Ubuntu, Linux Mint).
+Other distros may require extra configuration.*

 1. Make sure you have Python 3.9 installed on your system.
 2. Navigate to the root folder and in your terminal, run ``python3 build.py``.
 This will begin a process to install all of the neccesary libraries and will give you the option to create a standalone executable or just run the code with Python.